xplosionmind/tommi.space/content/notes/public/Switch to Linux.md

 ---
 date: 2021-04-04T11:27:09+02:00
-updated: 2022-11-28T10:32:57+01:00
+updated: 2023-01-02T14:27:00+01:00
 tags: geek
-aliases: Linux
-description: Insights, guides, notes and ideas about my ongoing attempt at fully switching to Linux.
 permalink: /linux/
 redirect_from:
   - /quit-macos/
   - /quit-apple/
   - /switch-to-linux/
   - /linux-switch/
+description: Insights, guides, notes and ideas about my ongoing attempt at fully switching to Linux.
+aliases: Linux
 ---

 Even though [[Linuxplosion]] runs Linux, specifically Ubuntu, 99,9% of my computer time is spent on a MacBook Pro 13' 2019 running, guess what, MacOS.

 Even though I hate everything about the capitalist premises of the company who owns and develops it, **I love MacOS** and to be honest most of my life *depends* on it.
 Nevertheless, since I hate proprietary software, especially if coming from a huge ugly corporation like Apple, I hope that the day where I will have the strength drop everything and exclusively use Linux will come soon.
 I would love to avoid consumerism, capitalism and monopolies as much as possible, without compromising stability, performance and reliability.